-The TCU Counseling and Mental Health Center provides practicum training for graduate students in counseling and clinical psychology, which comprises both fall and spring semesters (August through May).
+The TCU Counseling and Mental Health Center provides internship training for graduate students in counseling, which comprises both fall and spring semesters (August through May).
 Training is tailored to each trainee’s developmental level.
 Training experiences are designed to enable growth, including increased self-awareness and development of clinical skills.
 Trainees receive exposure to a varied range of professional activities, are provided strong supervision of clinical skills and other professional endeavors.

 - Individual Therapy